bt93/nanny_app/server/README.md

 **Add new Parent**

-POST - `/api/parents/child/{child-id}` - Creates a new parent and assigns it to a child in the database and returns it back.
+POST - `/api/parents/child/{childId}` - Creates a new parent and assigns it to a child in the database and returns it back.

+**Add Existing Parent**

+POST - `/api/parents/{id}/child/{childId}` - Adds an already existing parent to a child

 **Update a Parent**